KennyTill/Queuesaber/README.md

 #### But you can already do that!
 This is a file discovery service, and manual queue management system.
-What that actually means, is it allows players to loot at what songs you have without playing.
+What that actually means, is it allows players to look at what songs you have without playing.

 #### What was that about queues?
 So imagine for a second that you have Beat Saber.
 Imagine you have 6 people who wanna play.
 Now imagine you have